jonnonz1/nz-statute-book/acts/public/2024/fast-track-approvals-act-2024.md

     (i) identification of the relevant provisions in those Treaty settlements; and (ii) a summary of any redress provided by those settlements that affects natural and physical resources relevant to the project or project area; and
   (j) a list of any relevant customary marine title groups, protected customary rights groups, ngā hapū o Ngāti Porou (where an application is within, adjacent to or directly affecting ngā rohe moana o ngā hapū o Ngāti Porou), or applicants under the Marine and Coastal Area (Takutai Moana) Act 2011; and
-  (k) the conditions that the applicant proposes for the resource consent; and (l) if a notice under section 30(3)﻿(b) or (5) has been received,—
+  (k) any conditions that the applicant proposes for the resource consent; and (l) if a notice under section 30(3)﻿(b) or (5) has been received,—
     (i) a copy of that notice showing that it was received within the time frame specified in section 30(6)﻿(b); and (ii) if a notice has been received under section 30(5), any more up-to-date information that the applicant is aware of about the existing resource consent referred to in the notice.